 year.
 Delta Airlines offers 1-2 flights weekly from Atlanta and at certain times another flight from JFK.

-United Airlines has 1-2 weekly flights to Bonaire from Houston and another weekly flight from Newark most
+United Airlines has 1-2 weekly flights to Bonaire from Houston and a Saturday flight from Newark most

 of the year.
 Definitely check the airline websites before making plans.
-Insel Air has flights from Charlotte, NC that stop in Curacao.
-Insel Air and American Airlines also offer direct flights into Curacao from Miami where you can connect with a smaller airline ( Dutch Antillies Express, DiviDivi, Insel Air ) for the 20-minute flight to Bonaire.
-Several major airlines fly from the U.S. into Aruba where Dutch Caribbean Express also offers regular service to Bonaire.
-From Europe, KLM offers daily service to Bonaire.
+Insel Air and American Airlines also offer direct flights into Curacao from Miami where you can connect with a smaller airline for the 20-minute flight to Bonaire.
+Several major airlines fly from the U.S. into Aruba.
+Connections can be made through Aruba but will include a stop in Curacao.
+From Europe, KLM offers daily service to Bonaire from Amsterdam - Schiphol (AMS).

 Airport Departure Tax: Bonaire has an airport departure tax currently at $35.00 per person.
 This is now included in the cost of the tickets on most major airlines.

 Other Taxes: Tourist Hotel tax of US$5.50 to $6.50 per person per night.
 Car rentals are taxed at US$ 4.50 per

 day.
 There is also a 6% ABB tax on car rentals, meals, services and general purchases.

 Auto/Truck Rentals: Unless you stay in town and only dive from boats, a vehicle is really a necessity for enjoying Bonaire.
 A pickup truck is the preferred dive vehicle and a necessity for some of the more remote sites up north but a car will be fine for most snorkeling locations and going to Lac Bay or Kite Beach.
 During the high season, December - April, they can sell out quickly so make your reservations early.
 Our confirmed guests will receive a 20% discount on rentals at PB Car Rentals.